A Dirac type xp-Model and the Riemann Zeros

-with $n\in\mathbb{Z}$ and $\alpha\in [0,1)$.
+The analysis presented below is valid for each value of $n$ and we assume it to fixed to some arbitrary value without loss of generality.
 The parameter $\alpha$ is associated with the phase of the quasi-periodic boundary conditions along $y$-direction.
 It parameterizes the family of self-adjoint domains of the Hamiltonian.
 In more physical terms, $\alpha$ is related to a flux passing through the circle obtained by the compactification of the $y$-direction.
 If we now set

 we obtain

 which is exactly of the Whittaker's form \cite{AS}.
 It may be noted that the expression for $\psi_2$ may be obtained from that of $\psi_1$.